Skip to content

 The reason the ghosts all fly off the screen is because we do not perform the check to keep them within the play area bounds like we do for Muncher.
 The code in the update() function is missing a call to ghost.keep_in_bounds().

-Modify your update() function so that is is as follows:
+Modify your move_ghosts() function so that is is as follows:

 for ghost in ghosts: